CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_drafts/editor-off-2.md

 ### Making & publishing your own theme

-After nothing worked for me and subsequently getting decimated by both Vim and Emacs in episode I, I knew that I had to come out fighting if I was to even stand a chance of matching/beating Vince.
+After nothing worked and subsequently getting decimated by both Vim and Emacs in episode I, Adam knew that he would have to come out fighting if he was to even stand a chance of matching/beating Vince.

-I therefore decided to showcase and perform a live publish of the [syntax theme][The Matrix] I had been working on for the past year.
-Despite a few teething problems, the pics not loading correctly and not being able to find it at first on the atom website, I feel that it went really well.
+Adam therefore decided to showcase and perform a live publish of the [syntax theme][The Matrix] he had been working on for the past year for his 1<sup>st</sup> 'trick'.

+Despite a few teething problems, the pics not loading correctly and not being able to find it at first on the atom website, it went well.

+### Using git-control

+The 2<sup>nd</sup> trick Adam showed was a package called git-control which provides a GUI interface to manage all commonly-used git commands.

+Using the command <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>O</kbd> Adam opened up the GUI and having connected it to the codeclub 'Project Folder', he commited and pushed up the quote of the session live.

 ## Vince :shipit: